Earth System Science & Policy

 Combine social and natural science in an interdisciplinary education to lead the way in solving complex human-driven impacts affecting a sustainable Earth system and a prosperous economy.

-Help solve complex human-driven changes affecting Earth system sustainability, including shaping environmental policy and integrating environmental and resource economics.
+Help solve and manage complex human-driven changes affecting Earth system sustainability.

 Help drive new Earth system science and policy research to advance knowledge and develop original solutions to global sustainability challenges.